Exodus (Uris novel): Jordana Ben Canaan

 Jordana Ben Canaan, described as tall, red-haired, and blue-eyed, is Ari's fiery younger sister, a leader of the Palmach (Haganah elite unit), and the lover and fiancée of David Ben Ami.
 Jordana is typical of the young native-born girls and, initially hostile toward Kitty—believing that American women are no good for anything other than dressing up prettily—changes her opinion when Kitty saves Ari's life and later becomes more identified with Israel's struggle.
 After the death of David Ben Ami, Jordana sinks into depression but never mentions his name.

 Barak Ben Canaan

 Barak Ben Canaan (born Jossi Rabinsky) is 6 feet, 3 inches tall, red-haired, and blue-eyed and the father of Ari Ben Canaan.
 He was born in the Russian Pale of Settlement.
 After their father was murdered in a pogrom, he and his brother Yakov walked overland to Palestine, where they settled.
 There, he met and married his wife Sarah, and his son Ari and daughter Jordana were born.
 He became a kibbutz pioneer and eventually head of the Jewish Agency.
 After his brother Yakov/Akiva joins the Maccabees, he cuts off all contact with Akiva.
-Near the end of the novel, Barak dies of cancer and was buried next to Akiva.
+Near the end of the novel, Barak dies of cancer and is buried next to Akiva.